How to Adjust Mountain Bike Air Shocks for a Smooth and Responsive Ride

 Once you have determined the recommended air pressure range, use a shock pump to adjust the air pressure in your bike’s air shocks.
 Attach the pump to the valve on the shock and slowly add air until you reach the desired pressure.
 Check the pressure with a gauge or the pump’s built-in gauge to ensure accuracy.
 Remember to adjust the pressure based on your weight, riding style, and the terrain you will be riding on.
 With these steps, you can fine-tune your mountain bike’s air shocks to provide a smooth and responsive ride.

-You may also like: What Size Mountain Bike is Best for a 6’2 Man?
+You may also like: What is an Enduro Mountain Bike Race and How to Prepare for It

 Adjusting Compression Damping for Increased Stability.